A closer look at the animals and plants that live in Douglass Park on Chicago's Westside

 The last of our nasty tasting insects is this Milkweed Leaf Beetle, with another variation of the bold orange-and-black warning pattern.
 (August, 2016)

-The Douglas Park lagoons and the Lily Pond (south of Ogden) attract lots of dragonflies, plus some of their smaller cousins.
+The Douglass Park lagoons and the Lily Pond (south of Ogden) attract lots of dragonflies, plus some of their smaller cousins.

 Like all dragonflies, this Common Whitetail catches and eats small insects while flying over the park.
 (July, 2016)

-Bright blue male Eastern Pondhawk dragonflies were common at the edges of the Lily Pond this past summer.
+Bright blue male Eastern Pondhawk dragonflies are common at the edges of the Lily Pond during summer.
 (July, 2016)

 You might expect this bright green dragonfly to be a different species from the one above, but it’s really a female Eastern Pondhawk.
-Last summer you could watch the male pondhawks court the females, and then the females laid their eggs in the Lily Pond’s shallow water.
+In summer you can watch the male pondhawks court the females.
+Then the females lay their eggs in the Lily Pond’s shallow water.

 Young dragonflies grow up underwater, eating small insects and underwater worms.
 When they are fully grown, dragonfly nymphs crawl up a stem and out of the water.
 The skin on their backs splits, and the adult dragonflies emerge, inflate and dry their wings, and then take off into the sky.
 During summer you can find the empty skins of dragonfly nymphs at the edges of the Lily Pond and lagoons.